pjwallace23/EC463_minipro/README.md

 ## Day3 9/11/2021
 Found a working case for the barcode scanner and implemented firebase and authentication.
 Started developing frontend UI and screen navigational logic for our final app.

+## Day4 9/12/2021
+Configured cloud firestore as our database (not using realtime database).
+Connected our barcode scanner and authentication components into our final app.
+Added navigational buttons to switch between screens.
+Have a working authentication + scanner app.
+Still to do: implement data transfer ability between firebase and our app, spruce up UI and make it look professional.
+Screenshots of our progress will be uploaded today.